VOC Exploration Example

 df.head(5)

-for plotting these results you can use plot_query_result
+To plot these results, you can use the plot_query_result utility.
+Example:

 plt = plot_query_result(exp.ask_ai("show me 10 images containing exactly 2 persons"))